mariadb-corporation/mariadb-columnstore-server/README.md

 MariaDB columnstore server and the engine are in separate repositories, but the engine repository is integrated into the server repository using a git "sub repository".
 The server currently uses CMake but the engine is still based on autotools.

 ##Build dependencies
-These packages need to be install along with the group development packages:
+These packages need to be install along with the "group development Tools" package:

 bison ncurses-develop readline-devel boost-devel perl-devel openssl-devel cmake libxml2-devel